 As aircraft state data were available for the simulator landings, a superficial analysis has been performed using the proposed modeling method with these states as inputs.
 An interesting result from the 767 simulator analysis is that a combination of altitude and sink rate is found for timing of the flare.
-For the Dornier landings, a combination of the altitude and time to contact τ_z (altitude/sink rate) were often identified.
-Both results confirm the findings of Grosz et al. [15] that not exactly τ_z , but still some combination of altitude and sink rate timing.
+For the Dornier landings, a combination of the altitude and time to contact $\tau_z$ (altitude/sink rate) were often identified.
+Both results confirm the findings of Grosz et al. [16] that not exactly $\tau_z$ , but still some combination of altitude and sink rate determines the flare timing.